doula-website/personal-doula-website/src/pages/index.md

     baby while you have some well needed ‘me’ time

-    Because the name for a group of Doula’s is a cuddle and who doesn’t like a cuddle?
+    Because the name for a group of doula’s is a cuddle and who doesn’t like a cuddle?

     Or simply because you want to hang out with me

-    I long for a day when Doula’s don’t need to exist but the science shows that Doula support greatly favours birth outcomes.
-Having a Doula can mean less pain relief, lower instances of intervention and even shorter births*.
+    I long for a day when doula’s don’t need to exist but the science shows that doula support greatly favours birth outcomes.
+Having a doula can mean less pain relief, lower instances of intervention and even shorter births*.